auhsojsomar/the-plague/README.md

 ### Change Log

+#### **Version 1.3.0:**

+- **New Features:**
+  - **Cart Enhancements:**
+    - Cart count now updates in real-time in the navbar.
+    - Items are removed from the cart upon successful checkout.
+  - **Product Filtering:**
+    - Improved filtering options on the product list page for a better user experience.

 #### **Version 1.2.0:**

 - **New Feature: Enhanced Product Management in Admin**
   - Admins can now edit and delete products directly from the admin panel.
-  - Add email address to checkout page.
+  - Added email address field to the checkout page.

 #### **Version 1.1.0:**